Twelve basic principles of animation: Exaggeration

 Exaggeration is an effect especially useful for animation, as animated motions that strive for a perfect imitation of reality can look static and dull.
 The level of exaggeration depends on whether one seeks realism or a particular style, like a caricature or the style of a specific artist.
 The classical definition of exaggeration, employed by Disney, was to remain true to reality, just presenting it in a wilder, more extreme form.
 Other forms of exaggeration can involve the supernatural or surreal, alterations in the physical features of a character; or elements in the storyline itself.
 It is important to employ a certain level of restraint when using exaggeration.
 If a scene contains several elements, there should be a balance in how those elements are exaggerated in relation to each other, to avoid confusing or overawing the viewer.

 Solid drawing

 The principle of solid drawing means taking into account forms in three-dimensional space, or giving them volume and weight.
-The animator needs to be a skilled artist and has to understand the basics of three-dimensional shapes, anatomy, weight, balance, light and shadow, etc. For the classical animator, this involved taking art classes and doing sketches from life.
+The animator needs to be a skilled artist and has to understand the basics of three-dimensional shapes, anatomy, weight, balance, light and shadow, etc. For the classical animator, this would be achieved with classical training including extensive art classes and life drawing.
 One thing in particular that Johnston and Thomas warned against was creating "twins": characters whose left and right sides mirrored each other, and looked lifeless.